Monday, November 25, 2024

 Badminton andyDecision making is closely linked to problem-solving.
 Some athletes will find that making the right decisions at the right time is a well-developed skill for them, whilst others find this process more challenging.

 Effective decision-makers can still focus more on improving the quality of their decisions.
-Other athletes, that are less effective decision-makers, are often able to make quality assessments, but need to be more decisive in acting upon the assessments in more pressured situations of a game or competition.
+Other athletes, who are less effective decision-makers, are often able to make quality assessments but need to be more decisive in acting upon the assessments in more pressured situations of a game or competition.

 Click on the image to read about a process of six key steps